giselatome/starter-academic/content/event/lancaster2021/index.md

 ---
-title: "Using eye-tracking to investigate the role of regional variation in spoken word recognition"
+title: "Using eye-tracking to investigate the role of regional variation in spoken word recognition."

 event: Invited talk
 event_url: http://wp.lancs.ac.uk/phonetics/